How To Create Father’s Day Email Campaigns That Boost Sales

 This holiday, like Mother’s Day, can be a sensitive subject for many people — that’s why giving your subscribers an option to exclude themselves from your Father’s Day email list is a good idea.
 To do this, send an email with the preference management link in advance.
 This email doesn’t have to be long — simply express concern and suggest clicking the link to opt out of the email list.

-This Father’s Day opt-out email from Fly by Jing is a great example — feel free to use it as a source of inspiration.
+This Father’s Day opt-out email from Fly by Jing is a great example — feel free to use it as a source of inspiration:

-Father's Day opt-out email from Fly by Jing
+Father’s Day opt-out email from Fly by Jing with a CTA “Mute Father’s Day” and an explanation behind the opt-out process

 Source: Really Good Emails